HTJin/weather-window/README.md

 ## APIs Used

-- [OpenWeatherMap API](https://openweathermap.org/api) - Used to fetch weather data based on city or zip code.
+- [OpenWeatherMap API](https://openweathermap.org/api) - Used to fetch weather data based on city or zip code
-- [Spotify API](https://developer.spotify.com/documentation/web-api/) - Used to search for and play a song related to the current weather.
+- [Spotify API](https://developer.spotify.com/documentation/web-api/) - Used to search for and play a song related to the current weather